About Us

 The initial crew returned to Wellington after five days, when another group were sent down to take over.

-Hernan said Wellington Free Ambulance were outstanding, responding to the disaster almost instantly.
+Hernan said Wellington Free Ambulance was outstanding, responding to the disaster almost instantly.

 "We’re a small service, and a charity, so it’s amazing that the effort was put in to help out as much as we could down there."